olivierizad-lab/gcp-billing-ai/docs/GEN_AI_SOLUTION.md

 ### 4. Conversation Context

-- **Session Management**: Each conversation gets a unique session_id
+- **Message History**: Last 6 messages (3 exchanges) included with each query
-- **Context Retention**: Agent remembers previous messages in the same session
+- **Context Retention**: Agent sees conversation history embedded in the message
 - **Natural Conversations**: Support for follow-up questions and references
-- **Session Reset**: New session when clearing chat or loading old history
+- **History Loading**: When loading a history item, context is preserved for follow-up queries
+- **Session Tracking**: Session IDs used for tracking but not sent to Agent Engine

 ### 5. Deployment Management